How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endif %}

-In conditions, we can make various types of judgments, such as:
+In conditions, we can make various types of judgments, for example:

 • String comparison: {% if item.Title == "最新新闻" %}(Note that strings must be enclosed in quotes)